 Battery causing GBI & Assault with a Deadly Weapon: CASE DISMISSED AT PRELIM

 The client had an incredible life story that was nearly derailed.
 He was a refugee from Somalia who moved to the United States as a teenager with his entire family.
 They were lucky enough to escape a war-torn area that likely would have cost his family their lives if they remained in Somalia.
-The client enrolled in high school and became a stand out soccer star.
+The client enrolled in high school and became a standout soccer star.

 The “victim” told a story to the police that didn’t add up, including not being able to explain how the co-defendant’s chain ended up in his pocket.
-Mr. Griffin was also able to recover video that showed the client did not participate in the fight.
-After pointing out all the discrepancies in the police reports and the credibility issues of the “victim” the entire case was dismissed.
+Mr. Griffin was also able to recover a video that showed the client did not participate in the fight.
+After pointing out all the discrepancies in the police reports and the credibility issues of the “victim,” the entire case was dismissed.